Kaggle Competition: Eedi – Mining Misconceptions in Mathematics

 Overview

 This project is the mid-term project for the course Deep learning for Data Science.
 Our team participated in the Eedi - Mining Misconceptions in Mathematics competition on Kaggle.
-The goal is to develop an NLP model driven by ML that accurately predicts the common misconceptions(distractors) behind incorrect answers for multiple-choice math questions.
+The goal is to develop an Natural Language Processing (NLP) model driven by Machine Learning (ML) that accurately predicts the common misconceptions(distractors) behind incorrect answers for multiple-choice math questions.

-- Experimenting with multiple embedding techniques, using both statistical methods and language models.
+- Experimented with multiple embedding techniques, using both statistical methods and language models.

-- Designing a two-stage reranking pipeline to retrieve the top 25 most likely misconceptions for a given incorrect answer.
+- Implemented a two-stage reranking pipeline to retrieve the top 25 most likely misconceptions for a given incorrect answer.

-- Integrating and ensembling multiple large language models (Qwen 2.5 14B & Qwen 2.5 32B) to enhance prediction performance.
+- Integrated multiple large language models (Qwen 2.5 14B & Qwen 2.5 32B) to enhance prediction performance.

 - Construct: Most granular level of knowledge related to question.